OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 - Repeatedly removing items until the quantity is negative.
 - Updating the quantity to a negative value.

-Some sites may also provide a drop-down menu of valid quantities (such as items that must be bought in packs of 10), and it may be possible to tamper these requests to add other numbers of items.
+Some sites may also provide a drop-down menu of valid quantities (such as items that must be bought in packs of 10), and it may be possible to tamper these requests to add other quantities of items.

 If the full basket details are passed to the payment gateway (rather than simply passing a total value), it may also be possible to tamper the values at that stage.